Solla/DualSense2Xbox/README.md

-# DualSense2Xbox: DualSense Adaptive Trigger for GTA V
+# DualSense2Xbox: DualSense Adaptive Trigger for GTA V on PC

 A lightweight tool to use DualSense on Windows based on ViGEm.

-Currently it works perfectly to emulate an Xbox 360 controller.
+Currently, it works perfectly to emulate an Xbox 360 controller.

 In this branch, I implemented a program to support Adaptive Trigger for GTA V through Black-box Approaches.